tomatolog/manticore/docs/5_searching/collations.rst

 The specific list of the system locales may vary.
 Consult your OS documentation to install additional needed locales.

-``utf8_general_ci`` and ``binary`` locales are built-in into Sphinx.
+``utf8_general_ci`` and ``binary`` locales are built-in into Manticore.
 The first one is a generic collation for UTF-8 data (without any so-called language tailoring); it should behave similar to ``utf8_general_ci`` collation in MySQL.
 The second one is a simple bytewise comparison.

-Collation can be overridden via SphinxQL on a per-session basis using ``SET collation_connection`` statement.
-All subsequent SphinxQL queries will use this collation.
-SphinxAPI and SphinxSE queries will use the server default collation, as specified in `collation\_server <../searchd_program_configuration_options/collationserver.md>`__ configuration directive.
-Sphinx currently defaults to ``libc_ci`` collation.
+Collation can be overridden via ManticoreQL on a per-session basis using ``SET collation_connection`` statement.
+All subsequent ManticoreQL queries will use this collation.
+ManticoreAPI and ManticoreSE queries will use the server default collation, as specified in `collation\_server <../searchd_program_configuration_options/collationserver.md>`__ configuration directive.
+Manticore currently defaults to ``libc_ci`` collation.

 Collations should affect all string attribute comparisons, including